pyfar/gallery/docs/contribute/contribution_oer.rst

 Html-preview
 ~~~~~~~~~~~~

-The open-educational-resources are build using Sphinx.
-To locally build the
+The open-educational-resources are built using `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_.
-docs to check the html version of your assignment, copy your assignment to
+To locally build the docs to check the html version of your assignment, copy
-``open-educational-resources/oer/docs`` and run
+your assignment to ``open-educational-resources/oer/docs`` and run

 .. code-block:: shell

    make html

 with the docs folder as root.
 This starts the docs build.
 You can find the
-built docs inside the ``build`` directory, including your ``notebook.html``
+generated docs inside the ``build`` directory, including your
+``notebook.html``.

 Licensing
 ---------